 - 4.3.1 Operate units with the roll bar in the raised and locked position and use seat belt.
 There is no rollover protection when the roll bar is down.
 If it is necessary to lower roll bar do not wear the seat belt.
-Raise the roll bar as soon as clearance permits. - 4.3.2 Open fuel shut-off valve (left or right tank). - 4.3.3 Starting Engine:
+Raise the roll bar as soon as clearance permits. - 4.3.2 Open fuel shut-off valve.

+4.3.3 Starting Engine: